More affordable. More flexible. More fair.

 Subways and local buses

 Tap your smart phone or contactless credit or debit card to ride with OMNY.
-Use the same device or card from Monday through Sunday, take 12 paid trips, and enjoy free trips the rest of the week with fare capping.
+Get free rides after 12 fares within seven days using the same device or contactless card with fare capping.

 Metro-North and Long Island Rail Road